carbon-language/carbon-lang/docs/project/code_review.md

 Small changes have many benefits:

-- Faster review
+- Faster review.
-- More thorough review
+- More thorough review.
-- Easier to merge
+- Easier to merge.
-- Easier to revert if needed
+- Easier to revert if needed.

 The ideal size of a change is as small as possible while it remains self-contained.
 It should address only _one thing_.
 Often, this results in a